 Frogs and Toads

 The ancestors of present day amphibians appeared on earth at least 190 million years ago and looked very similar to our modern species.
-Frogs can be found in a surprising number of climates, including deserts and the Arctic.
+Frogs live in a surprising number of climates, including deserts and the Arctic.
 Although typically creatures of warm and moist tropical climates, frogs have adapted to the harsh environments of mountain slopes and deserts.
 The Australian water-holding frog burrows underground and protects itself in a transparent cocoon of its own shed skin.
 This frog is able to survive for up to seven years while waiting for rain.
 Although toads are in effect frogs, they posses a number of physical characteristics that true frogs do not exhibit.
 These include stocky bodies, short hind legs and a dry, warty skin.

 These amphibians, which are frequently mistaken for lizards, have soft, moist skin covering their entire bodies and tail.
-Salamander larvae are very similar to frog tadpoles, but their heads are not as prominent and they possess a feather-like gill structure on the sides of their neck.
+Salamander larvae are very similar to frog tadpoles, but their heads are not as prominent, and they possess a feather-like gill structure on the sides of their neck.
 Salamanders and their larvae prey on insects and small invertebrates, such as fish and frogs.
 These secretive, small creatures are principally active at night and remain hidden under fallen logs and within moist leaf litter during the day.
 Salamander larvae begin preying on small aquatic creatures immediately after hatching.